-- a) The Council has an appropriate workforce policy and strategy. - b) Procedures are in place for forecasting workforce requirements and cost. - c) Controls are implemented that ensure that workers time is used efficiently and to the benefit of the Council. - d) Checks are undertaken prior to engaging new employees to ensure that they are appropriately qualified, experienced and trustworthy.
+- a) The Council has an appropriate workforce policy and strategy. - a) An appropriate workforce strategy and policy exists in which workforce requirements and budget allocations are matched. - b) Procedures are in place for forecasting workforce requirements and cost. - c) Controls are implemented that ensure that workers time is used efficiently and to the benefit of the Council.